dionebr/addhost/README.md

 - Enter the IP address (e.g. 127.0.0.1)
 - Enter one or more domain names separated by spaces (e.g. example.local myapp.test)

+Installation

+There are two common ways to install `addhost`: use it from the cloned repository (local), or install it system-wide so you can run `addhost` from anywhere.

+Local (recommended for development):

+1. Make the script executable:

+	chmod +x addhost.sh

+2. Run it from the repository directory:

+	./addhost.sh

+Global (make available system-wide):

+1. Make the script executable:

+	chmod +x addhost.sh

+2a.
+Install by copying to a directory on your PATH (requires sudo):

+	sudo cp addhost.sh /usr/local/bin/addhost
+	sudo chmod 755 /usr/local/bin/addhost

+2b.
+Or install by creating a symlink (keeps the repo as single source of truth):

+	sudo ln -s /path/to/addhost/addhost.sh /usr/local/bin/addhost

+Then run:

+	addhost

+Notes

+- The script uses `sudo` to modify `/etc/hosts`, so you will be prompted for your password when it runs.
+- Ensure `/usr/local/bin` is in your PATH.
+If you prefer a per-user install, copy the script to `~/bin` and add `export PATH="$HOME/bin:$PATH"` to your shell startup file.

+Uninstall

+If you copied or symlinked the script to `/usr/local/bin` you can remove it with:

+  sudo rm /usr/local/bin/addhost

 Examples

 1) Add a fresh entry for 127.0.0.1: